lucy850/PETCOIN_WCHL_PROJECT1/README.md

 # `PetCoin`

 Welcome to your new `PetCoin` project and to the Internet Computer development community.
 By default, creating a new project adds this README and some template files to your project directory.
-You can edit these template files to customize your project and to include your own code to speed up the development cycle.
+You can edit these template files to customize your project and include your own code to speed up the development cycle.

-To get started, you might want to explore the project directory structure and the default configuration file.
-Working with this project in your development environment will not affect any production deployment or identity tokens.
+`PetCoin` is a platform designed to facilitate donations in a secure, transparent, and engaging way.
+Users can donate to people in need using Plug Wallet, sending ICP tokens directly to the recipient's address.
+The platform is fully integrated with Internet Identity (ICP login), ensuring that all transactions are traceable and transparent.

+To make the donation experience more interactive, `PetCoin` provides collectible pet cards and accessories as rewards for donors.
+Each donation earns the donor a card or accessory, which can be collected, displayed, and even traded within the platform.
+Additionally, a gacha system is implemented to make collecting pets more fun: donors can spend PetCoins to perform a “gacha pull” and receive random pets or accessories.
+This gamification encourages users to engage more with the platform while supporting real causes.

+## Project structure

+- `PetCoin-WCHL-Project/` — Root project directory
+- `src/PetCoin_backend/` — Backend canister written in Motoko, handling PetCoin logic, donation tracking, and user data.
+- `src/PetCoin_frontend/public/my-icp-login/` — Frontend using Vite + JS/HTML/CSS, handling wallet integration, ICP login, gacha UI, and collection display.
+- `dfx.json` — DFX configuration file for canisters and local replica.

 To learn more before you start working with `PetCoin`, see the following documentation available online: